-- Act as a point of contact with the three safeguarding partners.
-(South Tyneside Safeguarding Children Partnership) - Liaise with the Headteacher or Principal to inform them of issues, especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations. - As required liaise with the case manager (Headteacher, Principal, or where the Headteacher or Principal is the subject of the allegations the Chair of Governors, Chair of Management Committee or Proprietor of an Independent School) and the Designated Officer for child protection concerns (all cases which concern a staff member). - Liaise with staff (especially pastoral support staff, school nurses, IT Technicians and SENCOs or the named person with oversight for SEN in a college and Senior Mental Health Leads) on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies.
+- Act as a source of support, advice and expertise to staff on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies. - Act as a point of contact with the safeguarding partners (South Tyneside Safeguarding Children Partnership) - Liaise with the Headteacher to inform them of issues, especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations.
+This includes being aware of the requirements for children to have an Appropriate Adult (PACE Code C 2019). - As required liaise with the Headteacher,,or where the Headteacher is the subject of the allegations the Chair of Governors, and the Designated Officer, operating on behalf of the Local Authority for child protection concerns (all cases which concern a staff member).